Road Test Results – Our Saner Guide to Christmas

 Learnings for next year.

 · Alternative for sweets in the stockings: We have three beautiful Christmas stockings that hang on the mantelpiece.
 Each year is the same I forget about them, buy the presents then panic a couple of days before Christmas, will the kids be devastated that there is nothing in them.
 This year we filled them with sweets because we were committed not to buying them more stuff just for the sake of this.
 However, this of course led to lots of sweets being consumed on Christmas day.
 I’ll be looking for something nice to go in the stockings that doesn’t break the bank and is not unhealthy.
 Suggestions anyone?
+2018: Still looking for suggestions, love your thoughts.
+At least I’m thinking about it a little earlier than the night before Christmas Eve this year.

 · Keep undressed salad in reserve: Rarely does all our salad get eaten on the day.
 It’s good to know it’s there and you can easily top it up if it’s all pre-prepared in a zip lock bag in the fridge, but keeping the dressing separate is probably the key.
 This year I held back some of the coleslaw undressed in the fridge because it wouldn’t fit in the bowl.
 It kept much better than the other left over salads and is probably better from a food safety perspective as well.
+2018: Once again I had forgotten the tip about dressing the salads.
+I’ll have to remember to pass that on to the salad makers this year.

 · Substitute the bon bons: Family you are on notice!
 I’m not doing store bought bon bons next year.
 They aren’t particularly expensive but the jokes are terrible, the gifts are questionable and I really don’t want to wear a paper hat.
 I’ll consider getting the kids to make a home-made bon bon with a chocolate on the inside, a better joke, a logic puzzle and perhaps a charade to perform after dinner.
 I don’t know how we are going to do the bang but where there’s a will there’s a way.
+2018: AAHHH my Mother has already bought two boxes of bon bons.
+I can’t even blame her because I was with her at the time.
+I had forgotten my bon bon resolution.
+Never mind there is always next year.

 Still in development – the tree

 I’ve always had a real Christmas tree, at $90 it’s not cheap and is a bit of a luxury, but the money goes to Oxfam so my conscience is somewhat ameliorated.
 I’m not sure that I want to move to a plastic tree, the smell is not the same.
 I could do a planted tree in a pot, a Christmas branch from a tree or a recycled creation.
 I’m not sure I’m ready for that we’ll just have to see.
+2018: Oxfam has suspended their Christmas Tree program.
+Not quite sure how I am going to resolve this one this year.

 We still have a way to go before we strike the right balance between sensible and special for Christmas.
 This year however we came a long way, stripping out much of the cost and pressure from the experience, gaining time without feeling like we were being deprived or miserly.
 The day was filled with good food and good company, and for the most part we took a lighter touch to the consumerist model, lighter on our wallets and the environment.